simonhaenisch/prettier-plugin-organize-imports/readme.md

 **Caveat**

-This plugin inherits, extends and overrides the built-in Prettier parsers for `babel`, `babel-ts`, `typescript` and `vue`, i. e., it's incompatible with other plugins that do the same... so only the last loaded plugin that exports one of those parsers will function.
+This plugin inherits, extends, and then overrides the built-in Prettier parsers for `babel`, `babel-ts`, `typescript` and `vue`.
+This means that it is incompatible with other plugins that do the same; only the last loaded plugin that exports one of those parsers will function.

 ## Installation